s4Ys369/n64brew_jam_2024/README.md

 };
 ```

-Please be careful with cleaning up the memory used by your project.
+Please be careful with cleaning up the memory used by your project, use the `sys_get_heap_stats` function provided by Libdragon to compare the head allocations during your minigame initialization and after everything has been cleaned.
+Libdragon does use `malloc` internally for handling some things, so if you notice that your cleanup function doesn't account for all bytes, try running your minigame two or three more times.
+The memory usage should stabilize after the first run of the minigame.

 Both the `core.h` and `minigame.h` headers include some public functions which you should be using in your project.
 Most importantly, you should be using `core_get_playercontroller` to get a specific player's controller port, as there is no guarantee that player 1's controller is plugged into port 1 on the console.